What is the Future Ready with the Library Project?

 - Begin to develop action plans for working with community and middle school youth and families.

-The agenda for the cohort 1 face-to-face meeting is available.
+The agenda for the cohort 2 face-to-face meeeting that took place in Denver is available.

 During the year following the face-to-face meeting cohort members will: